NutritionMate/Nutrition.Information.Api/docs/DefinitionOfReady.md

 # User Story Definition of Ready
-Before a story is ready to be worked on.
-The following identified and confirmed:
+Before a user story is ready to be worked on.
+The following must be identified and confirmed:
 - Value for stakeholder identified
 - Acceptance criteria identified
 - Test plan identified